 Bring a small group of students (25-30) to a floating lab on a passenger vessel; bring a larger group (up to 110 students) to the floating lab at the UNH Pier in New Castle.
 At the UNH Pier, we add visits to the UNH Marine Research Lab, to the historic Portsmouth Lighthouse and a trip on the UNH research vessel.
 In each case, we will work with you to fit the program into your curriculum needs.

-The trips take place in the spring and the fall.
+The trips take place in the spring and the fall on Tuesdays, Wednesdays, or Thursdays.

 Know Before You Go